xSourPatchx/DeuxCentsCardGame/Master Todo.md

 3. **Game State Management**
    - [ ] Implement a state machine pattern for game flow (e.g., `GameState` enum with transitions)
    - [ ] Create separate classes for different game states (`StartState`, `DealState`, `PlayState`, `EndState`, `BettingState`, `PlayingState`, etc.) to control flow
-   - [ ] Use events for game state changes (e.g., `OnCardPlayed`, `OnGameOver`, `OnRoundStarted`, `OnTrickCompleted`) for a decoupled design.
+   - [ ] Use events for game state changes (e.g., `OnCardPlayed`, `OnGameOver`, `OnRoundStarted`, `OnTrickCompleted`) for a decoupled design
-   - [ ] Support saving and loading Game State by serializing the current game state to JSON to persist or debug state easily.
+   - [ ] Support saving and loading Game State by serializing the current game state to JSON to persist or debug state easily

 ### Architecture Improvements
 4. **Dependency Injection**
    - [ ] Extract interfaces for all major components
-   - [ ] Allow injection of components like `UIConsoleGameView` so you can swap it with a Unity UI system later.
+   - [ ] Allow injection of components like `UIConsoleGameView` so you can swap it with a Unity UI system later
    - [ ] Set up DI container (Microsoft.Extensions.DependencyInjection)
    - [ ] Make UI and game logic fully decoupled
    - [ ] Ensure logic and view are completely decoupled.
-Core classes should never call `Console.WriteLine`.
+Core classes should never call `Console.WriteLine`

 5. **Configuration**